Jennifer Kumiyama: Early life

 Kumiyama was born February 21, 1980 in Riverside, California to Marilynn Pace and Eddie Kumiyama.
 She has Arthrogryposis and uses a wheelchair daily.

 In 1985 the family moved to Long Beach, California.
 Then in 1990 they moved to Fontana, California where Kumiyama graduated from A. B. Miller High School in 1998.
 She studied voice training at Long Beach City College and the California State University, Long Beach.

 Entertainment career

 In 2000 Kumiyama began a career in entertainment with an appearance on the Popstars 2 television show by Warner Bros.
 In 2002 she joined the cast of Aladdin: A Musical Spectacular at the Disney California Adventure Theme Park.
 She spent 13 years with the live show before it closed in 2016 and was the first Disney actor to perform onstage in a wheelchair.

 Kumiyama performed the role of Carmen in Fox Searchlight’s 2011 Oscar-nominated movie The Sessions.
 The film's plot involves a man with polio who wants to explore intimacy for the first time with a surrogate lover.

-In 2022 Kumiyama performed in Wish, an animated feature film by Disney.
-She sings and voices the character Dahlia, the royal baker, in the mythical kingdom of Rosas.
+In 2022 Kumiyama voiced the character Dahlia, the royal baker, in Disney's animated feature film Wish.